CE Marking vs UKCA Marking - What does it mean?

 C) conformity assessment has been carried out by a UK conformity assessment body and you haven’t transferred your conformity assessment files from your UK body to an EU recognised body before 1 January 2021

 From 1 January 2021, there are specific requirements for goods sold in Northern Ireland.
 The Northern Ireland Protocol comes into force.
 For as long as it is in force, Northern Ireland will align with all relevant EU rules relating to the placing of manufactured goods on the market.
 You must show that your products meet those rules by using the correct conformity markings.
-If this assessment is carried out by a UK based body the product will need to carry a new UK(NI) and CE mark.
+If this assessment is carried out by a UK approved body the product will need to carry a new UK(NI) and CE mark.

 “Every employer shall ensure that an item of work equipment has been designed and constructed in compliance with any essential requirements, that is to say requirements relating to its design or construction in any of the instruments listed in Schedule 1 (being instruments which give effect to Community Directives concerning the safety of products).”